GitTools/GitVersion/docs/configuration.md

 This is the regex which is used to match the current branch to the correct branch configuration.

 ### source-branches
-Because git is a directed graph GitVersion sometimes cannot tell which branch the current branch was branched from.
+Because git commits only refer to parent commits (not branches) GitVersion sometimes cannot tell which branch the current branch was branched from.

-Take this graph
+Take this commit graph

 ```
 * release/1.0.0   * feature/foo